-Shantiniketan, Hyderabad and now in Hungary, studying and working in this diverse environment have given Sukanto Debnath a vision to cater to a range of clientele and dip his feet into a global palette of art and culture.
+Shantiniketan, Hyderabad and now in Scotland, traveling and working in this diverse environment have given Sukanto Debnath a vision to cater to a range of clientele and dip his feet into a global palette of art and culture.

 The best part about working in a creative field is coming to something new every morning; Sukanto Debnath has been fortunate enough to have carved his niche in India and abroad for his style of work, designs and unique approach.
-Starting his career in animation right after his formal education ended to a point where he freelances from his base in Hungary.
-This global artist has been influenced by his changing surroundings and exposure to different cultures.
+Starting his career in animation right after his formal education ended to a point where he freelances from Scotland.
+This global artist has been influenced by his changing surroundings (traveling) and exposure to different cultures.

-The eternal question of how much detailing is too much gets simplified through Sukanto’s thought process and his extensively detailed yet sketchy illustrations.
-With a deep thought behind every piece, clearly represent an experienced animator who is showcasing some lesser explored human behaviour and body language.
+The eternal question of how much detailing is too much to get simplified through Sukanto’s thought process and his extensively detailed yet sketchy illustrations.
+With a deep thought behind every piece, clearly represent an experienced animator who is showcasing some lesser-explored human behaviour and body language.

 Every artist has his own signature style, something that sets him apart.
 Sukanto has evidently achieved that through his illustrations and completely understands his zone.
 Although his work comes under a particular shadow, there isn’t a shred of repetition or dullness.
 Yes, the tones are muted and there are a lot of portraits but the sheer excellence in capturing the typical human essence is commendable.